smm3000/CV/README.md

  **Team Player**

 * Worked in a number of diverse teams across different projects throughout my career - I enjoy joining and working alongside different teams.
-In some of my previous roles I have also been lucky enough to lead on projects/teams.
+In both of my previous roles I have also been lucky enough to lead on projects/teams and worked on large cross-functional teams.
+During my time at Makers, I was lucky enough to work on a number of projects with different teams.

 **Attention to detail**

 * Throughout my previous career roles - attention to detail has been an important skill which I have been able to develop throughout my career.
-This is something that has proven to be important whilst learning software development.
+This is in part due to the compliance and technical nature of working in high-pressure finance teams.
+This skill was equally important during my time at Makers and has helped whilst I have been learning software development.

 **Enjoy Learning**

 * I thrive on learning new things & understanding how things work.
-Throughout my previous roles and during my time at Makers I've really enjoyed learning new things about software development.
-For example during my final project at Makers - I was able to begin learning a new tech stack and learning how to apply it in our project.
+During my time at KPMG I had to take external professional qualification exams and have experience in learning new things.
+Whilst at Makers I've really enjoyed learning new technologies and tools, during my final project at Makers - I was able to begin learning a new tech stack which was an exciting experience.

 **Analytical Mindset**

 * Throughout my previous roles, I have been able to develop the ability to analyse and solve a variety of problems.
-I really thrive in a role where I can analyse problems and come up with solutions.
+I have been fortunate to be able to apply this mindest and problem solving skills across a number of different sized clients across a range of sectors.
+During my time at Makers - solving problems and analysing issues really helped my software development skills.
+I thrive and enjoy roles where I can analyse problems and come up with solutions.

 ## Education